mapbender/mapbender-starter/CONTRIBUTING.md

 git fetch -a
 git merge "release/3.0.5"
 ```
-* If the conflicts, resolve [them][Resolve git conflicts]
+* If conflicts arise, resolve [them][Resolve git conflicts]
-* Add tests relevant to the fixed bug
+* Run or add new tests relevant to the fixed bug
 * Push the changes on [github]
 ```sh
 git push
 ```
 * Create [pull-request] on the current release branch

-Wait for the feedback.
-We will checkout, test and review you code, to get merge it in.
+Then please wait for the feedback.
+We will check it out, test and review your code to merge it in the branch.

 ### Release branch

-This branch can be changed only by project maintainer.
+This branch can only be changed by project maintainer.
-It's mandatory to use *release/* prefix in branch name.
+It's mandatory to use *release/* prefix in your branch name.

 Example: